-- Hospitality and VIP room supplies, rentals and refreshments sponsors may be obtained - · Volunteer outfitting sponsors may be obtained - Purchase and sale of souvenirs and merchandise (to be approved by Baseball Canada) - Production, printing and distribution of event posters - Production and installation of any signage sold by the host committee - Marketing and promotional expenses related to the event - Other host committee expenses as detailed in the Hosting Agreement - Hosting bid fee of \$1,000 to be paid at the time of submission of the bid - Hosting fee \$5000 (except 21U Women's and Women's, \$1000) to be paid according to a mutually agreed upon payment schedule.
-Included in the hosting fee is a bond which shall be returned to the host upon successful completion of all tasks and return of all supplies to Baseball Canada - · Storage facilities for team and Baseball Canada use - A minimum of 10 complimentary passes for Baseball Canada use for access to all games and VIP events - A championship photographer - A minimum of \$2,000,000 of liability insurance but \$5,000,000 is suggested.
+- Hospitality and VIP room supplies, rentals and refreshments sponsors may be obtained - Volunteer outfitting sponsors may be obtained - Purchase and sale of souvenirs and merchandise (to be approved by Baseball Canada) - Production, printing and distribution of event posters - Production and installation of any signage sold by the host committee - Marketing and promotional expenses related to the event - Other host committee expenses as detailed in the Hosting Agreement - Hosting bid bond of \$1000 to be paid at the time of submission of the bid which shall be returned to the host in the event the bid is unsuccessful OR upon winning the bid and the successful completion of all post-Championship tasks and return of all supplies to Baseball Canada - Hosting fee \$7500 (except 19U Women's and Women's, \$1000) to be paid according to a mutually agreed upon payment schedule. - Storage facilities for team and Baseball Canada use - A minimum of 10 complimentary passes for Baseball Canada use for access to all games and VIP events - A championship photographer - A minimum of \$2,000,000 of liability insurance but \$5,000,000 is suggested.
 The insurance must cover the host and Baseball Canada.
-The written policy and/or certificate of insurance must be forwarded to Baseball Canada. - Where there is beer being sold at a Championship, proof of the liquor license from the appropriate provincial liquor control organization must be secured in advance; and approval of Provincial Baseball Association is required. - All approved team staff on official event rosters receive tournament passes and be included in local team transportation. - Baseball Canada rep, scorer, and umpire supervisor to have access to wifi and printer at each field. - If a vehicle is needed to travel between baseball fields a 2nd Baseball Canada rep may be needed
+The written policy and/or certificate of insurance must be forwarded to Baseball Canada. - Where there is alcohol being sold at a Championship, proof of the liquor license from the appropriate provincial liquor control organization must be secured in advance; and approval of the Provincial Baseball Association is required. - All approved team staff on official event rosters receive tournament passes and be included in local team transportation. - Baseball Canada rep, scorer, and umpire supervisor to have access to wifi and printer at each field. - If a vehicle is needed to travel between baseball fields a 2nd Baseball Canada rep may be needed.
+This would be a Baseball Canada expense but a host coordination responsibility. - Provide a quality livestream of every game of the Championship - If charging for livestreams of games, provide up to 11 logins or free access codes to the streams.
+One for Baseball Canada, and one for each of the provincial offices of the teams in attendance at the event. - Payment of any Baseball Canada profit sharing balances.
+The first \$10,000 to be split 50/50 with Baseball Canada, the next \$20,000 to be split 25/75 with Baseball Canada (Baseball Canada 25%, host 75%), and all profits above \$30,000 to be retained by the host. - Ex) A profit of \$40,000 would require a \$10,000 payment to Baseball Canada (\$5000 from the first \$10,000 and \$5000 from the next \$20,000) and the host would retain \$30,000